 Alcohol abuse and alcoholism can affect anyone and any given profession.
 However, there are certain occupations where alcohol use is most common in the workplace.

 It is estimated that construction workers and laborers are 1.72 times more likely to die from alcohol misuse and alcoholism when compared to other professions.
-Additionally, it is also estimated that construction laborers abuse alcohol and other drugs at twice the national average.
+Additionally, it is estimated that construction laborers abuse alcohol and other drugs at twice the national average.
 However, an increasing number of construction companies are implementing drug-free workplace policies.
 Because of this, the rate of alcohol and drug use is expected to decrease.

 Mining–and especially coal mining–is one of the most dangerous occupations in the world.
-While the annual pay is good–between $80,000 to $100,00 yearly–injuries, health complications and accidents which lead to death are commonplace.
+While the annual pay is good–between $80,000 to $100,00 yearly–injuries, health complications, and accidents which lead to death are commonplace.
 Constantly experiencing these traumas in the workplace may lead people employed in the mining profession to drink more excessively in order to cope.

-Are you struggling with alcohol dependence in the workplace?
+- Are you struggling with alcohol dependence in the workplace?

-Is your job performance suffering?
+- Is your job performance suffering?

-Is a co-worker abusing alcohol?
+- Is a co-worker abusing alcohol?

-The consequences of alcohol use in the workplace are significant: lost productivity, increased healthcare costs, workplace injuries, and violence.
+The consequences of alcohol use in the workplace are significant: lost productivity, increased health care costs, workplace injuries, and violence.
 Fortunately, there are ways those who are struggling with alcohol dependence can get the help they need.
-Many companies have Employee Assistance Programs (EAPs) which provide a highly effective way to deal with this issue.
+Many companies have Employee Assistance Programs (EAPs), which provide a highly effective way to deal with this issue.
 These programs are in place to help employees deal with personal problems that might adversely impact their job performance, health, and well-being.
-An EAP can help those struggling with alcohol abuse referrals to treatment, workplace substance abuse education programs and confidential screening among other services.
+An EAP can help those struggling with alcohol abuse referrals to treatment, workplace substance abuse education programs, and confidential screening among other services.

 Many employers are adopting health and wellness programs that emphasize that alcohol and drug use is not condoned in the workplace.
 These programs help remove the stigma against seeking help and telling employees they can seek treatment confidentially without jeopardizing their jobs.
 By encouraging and supporting treatment, employers can dramatically assist in reducing the impact of alcohol use in the workplace, while reducing their costs.

-Call PBI toll-free today at 855-534-3574 and learn how our treatment programs can give you the recovery you desire.
+Call PBI toll-free today at (877) 663-0170 and learn how our treatment programs can give you the recovery you desire.